Philadelphia + Delaware County Healthcare Workplace Injury Attorneys

 - Personal injury lawsuits allow you to collect money if someone else is to blame for your injury.
 For example, if you were attacked by a patient while providing care, the person who attacked you can be held liable through a third-party personal injury claim.
 In some cases, you may collect more money in a personal injury claim because you can receive damages for things likepain and suffering, which you may not pursue in a Workers’ Compensation claim.
 Once injured, a healthcare worker may become a patient of the facility where they work.
 If the standard of medical care they receive is below the normal standard of care, resulting in additional injuries or delayed recovery time, the “worker” may be able to pursue a claim for Medical Malpractice, separate and apart from their claim for Workers’ Compensation benefits.

-Our Delaware County Workers’ Comp Lawyers Advocate for Healthcare Workers Injured on the Job
+Our Philadelphia and Delaware County Workers’ Comp Lawyers Advocate for Healthcare Workers Injured on the Job

 Delaware County Workers’ Compensation Lawyers at Schmidt, Kirifides & Rassias represent injured healthcare workers in Pennsylvania and Delaware.
 We will work diligently to ensure thathealthcare workers injured on the job receive Workers’ Compensation benefits to which they are entitled.
 Call us today at 484-679-5239.
 You may also contact us online to discuss the details of your case.